 As a child, Hellboy learns the story of how Balor, the king of the elves, had an invincible clockwork golden army built for him.
 After deciding that the army was too powerful, Balor locked them away deep in the Earth and split the Crown of Bethmora that controls the army into three parts.
 In the present-day, Balor’s son Prince Nuada desires to reunite the crown and kills his father when he tries to stop him.
 The Bureau for Paranormal Research and Defense becomes involved when Nuada massacres a Manhattan auction house to retrieve one of the pieces of the crown.
 Under the new Bureau head Johann Krauss, who exists as ectoplasm inside a suit, they follow the trail down to the Troll Market.
 There Abe Sapien discovers Nuada’s sister Princess Nuala who is on the run with the remaining piece of the crown.
 As Abe becomes attracted to Nuala, Nuada bursts into Bureau headquarters after her, fatally wounding Hellboy in the process.
 The only hope to save Hellboy’s life is a trip to where the Golden Army lies beneath the Giant’s Causeway in Ireland.
 However, this involves making a deal that will give Nuada the final piece of the crown.

 Following the extraordinary acclaim enjoyed by Pan’s Labyrinth, Del Toro became recognized on the wider (ie. non-genre) stage.
-As a result he now seems to have his fingers in every imaginable pie – with reported adaptations of the Marvel comic-book Dr Strange, H.P.
-Lovecraft’s At the Mountains of Madness, a new version of Pinocchio and Frankenstein, Disney’s Haunted Mansion ride and a duo of Hobbit movies for Peter Jackson, ending with co-screenwriting credit on the finished trilogy The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014), as well as producing other works like the Spanish ghost story The Orphanage (2007), the non-genre Rudo and Cursi (2008), the backwoods thriller While She Was Out (2008), Julia’s Eyes (2010), Vincenzo Natali’s genetically engineered monster movie Splice (2010), Don’t Be Afraid of the Dark (2011) and Mama (2013), as well as the tv series The Strain (2014-7) based on his novel, even producing/consultancy work on a host of animated films Megamind (2010), Kung Fu Panda 2 (2011), Puss in Boots (2011), Rise of the Guardians (2012) and The Book of Life (2014).
-Del Toro finally settled on his next project as being the giant robots film Pacific Rim (2013), followed by the ghost story Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director.
+At the point this film was released, he seemed to have his fingers in every imaginable pie – with reported adaptations of the Marvel comic-book Dr Strange, H.P.
+Lovecraft’s At the Mountains of Madness, a new version of Pinocchio and Frankenstein, Disney’s Haunted Mansion ride.
+He sidetracked off onto the non-starting Hobbit movies for Peter Jackson, eventually ending with co-screenwriting credit on the finished trilogy The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
+In between this, he also produced other works (see below).
+Del Toro finally settled on his next directorial project as being the giant robots film Pacific Rim (2013), followed by the ghost story Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director.

 Hellboy, adapted from the Mike Mignola comic book, was one of Guillermo Del Toro’s least satisfying works, although enjoyed a healthy cult afterlife subsequent to its cinematic release.
 Del Toro and Mike Mignola also oversaw two animated spinoffs with Hellboy Animated: Sword of Storms (2006) and Hellboy Animated: Blood and Iron (2007).
 With Hellboy II: The Golden Army here, Del Toro makes a sequel.
 Del Toro has taken the opportunity of being able to command a much larger budget to expand the original out onto a wondrous scale.
 Although, rather than further superheroic adventures or more of the same the demonic combat of Hellboy, Del Toro takes The Golden Army in other directions.
 The Golden Army is less a superhero film than one that slots into the eccentric fantasy worlds peopled by strange creatures that have popped up in recent years – see works like Takashi Miike’s The Great Yokai War (2005), MirrorMask (2005), Luc Besson’s Arthur and the Invisibles (2006) and indeed the labyrinth sequences in Pan’s Labyrinth.